-The tour is funded by all the rural electric cooperatives that sponsor students in the week long event.
-The funding provides for each participants transportation, room and board, entertainment, and sight seeing events.
+Youth Tour is funded by all the rural electric cooperatives that sponsor students in the week-long event.
+The funding provides for each participants transportation, room and board, entertainment and sight-seeing events.
 Students are asked to provide their own personal spending money for items such as snacks and souvenirs.